jhallen/joe-editor/docs/man.md

 * !command

-Read or write data to or from a shell command.
+To read or write data to or from a shell command.
 For example, use __joe '!ls'__ to get a copy of your directory listing to edit or from within the editor use __^K D !mail jhallen@world.std.com__ to send the file being edited to me.